 Lack of access to legal disposal

-Professionals within these industries may not be aware of the regulations surrounding waste management and illegal discard of items.
+Professionals within these industries may not be aware of the regulations surrounding waste management and fly-tipping.

 Profiteering

-There has been a rise in 'rouge' waste disposal firms who help either knowing or unwitting homeowners and businesses engage in illegal waste disposal.
+A rise in 'rouge' waste disposal firms who help either knowing or unwitting homeowners and businesses engage in illegal waste disposal in order to profit off of themselves.

 What is the Impact of Fly-Tipping?

-Fly-tipping has far-reaching consequences for our communities, the environment, and the taxpayers burdened with the knock-on effect of the cost of expensive cleanup operations.
+Fly-tipping has far-reaching consequences for our communities and the environment, with taxpayers burdened with the knock-on effect regarding the costs of expensive clean-up operations.

 Some of the key facts around the impact of fly-tipping include:

-12m tonnes of plastic waste ends up in our oceans every year, severally affecting ocean life - source
+- 11 million tonnes of plastic enters the oceans every year, severely affecting ocean life

-The cost of clearance to local authorities in England in 2020/21 was £11.6 million - source
+- The cost of clearance for ‘tipper lorry load’ fly-tipping to Local Authorities in England in 2023/24 was £13.1 million

 How Can Fly-Tipping be Prevented?

-As the responsibility of clean up operations falls onto local authorities, fly-tipping prevention measures are typically council driven initiatives.
+As the responsibility of clean-up operations falls on Local Authorities, fly-tipping prevention measures are typically Council driven initiatives.

-However, as we have outlined, fly-tipping can occur on private property and directly impact business and property owners.
+However, as we have outlined, fly-tipping can occur on private property and directly impact business and property owners which in this instance may require their involvement also.

 Increase Visibility